DanielTheFletch/odin-ruby-projects/1-basic-ruby-projects/1b-sub-strings/README.md

-# Project 1b: Substrings
+# Project 1b: Sub Strings

 My Ruby implementation of a substring counter utility.

-When provided with a single word/phrase alongside a corresponding list of possible substrings, it determines which of the listed possibilities are actual substrings of the word and notes how many times each substring occurs.
-For example, consider the scenario provided in the project specifications:
+When provided with a single word/phrase alongside a corresponding list strings, it determines which of the listed strings are substrings of the provided word while also tracking how many times each substring occurs.
+Consider the following example from the project specifications:

 ```rb
 > dictionary = ["below", "down", "go", "going", "horn", "how", "howdy", "it", "i", "low", "own", "part", "partner", "sit"]